Want to join HackSoc? A good place to start is joining the chat!

 Before joining, please read our Code of Conduct.
 If you want to know more about how we use our chat platforms, read through the Guidelines and Conventions on the same page.

 We have an IRC channel, connected to Slack.
 You can join the chat using freenode web chat (#hacksoc on irc.freenode.net)

 Our chat system of choice is Slack.
 It's easy to use, fully-featured and modern.
-But we have kept the option of using IRC by connecting our Slack channel to our freenode channel, and we have a Discord server set up in a similar way.
+However, we've kept the option of using IRC by connecting our Slack channel to our freenode channel, and we have a Discord server set up in a similar way.
 Note that, whilst a couple of channels are bridged between Discord, IRC, and Slack, there are plenty that aren't, and you'll miss out on most of the conversation if you're not on Slack.

 IRC, or Internet Relay Chat, is a protocol with a long and glorious history stretching back into the mists of time.
 It's a pretty simple system for online chatrooms, and you don't even need a special program to connect to it, although they do exist.

 - You don't need a special program: see the web chat

 - You don't talk to individuals on a contact list, you join channels: a group of people talking about the same topic.

 - When you start up a client you'll have to connect to a server and channel.
 We use #hacksoc on irc.freenode.net

 - You can change your name with